How can I fund ABA services for my child in California?

 Medi-Cal

-• To receive coverage, your child will need a prescription from a doctor or psychologist who has determined that ABA is medically necessary.
+- To receive coverage, your child will need a prescription from a doctor or psychologist who has determined that ABA is medically necessary.
+There are a variety of disabilities where Medi-Cal can cover ABA therapy, not just autism.

-• If ABA services are denied or changed and you disagree with the decision, you can request a Fair Hearing.
+- If ABA services are denied or changed and you disagree with the decision, you can file a grievance and request a fair hearing.

 Regional Center